Last Updated: January 30, 2020

 11. Drexel University Online

 Drexel University offers a nationally renowned, fully online MS in library sciences.
-U.S. News & World Report ranked Drexel’s College of Computing and Informatics as one of “America’s Best Graduate Schools” and its MLIS program 10th nationwide.
-With 6 different interactive concentrations the program enables students to pursue personal interests while maintaining a focus on career outcomes.
-The program helps students stay attuned to these outcomes through a heavy focus on adviser-student interaction, so that students may feel confident and informed in the choices they make during the program and after graduation.
+U.S. News & World Report ranked Drexel's College of Computing and Informatics as one of "America's Best Graduate Schools" and its MLIS program 10th nationwide.
+With six different interactive concentrations, the program enables students to pursue personal interests while maintaining a focus on career outcomes.
+The program helps students stay attuned to these outcomes through a heavy focus on adviser-student interaction, so that students may feel confident and informed about the choices they make during the program and after graduation.
 The program also offers a boost to more experienced applicants through providing credit for previous schooling and work experience in related fields.

 12. University of Maryland, College Park

 The University of Maryland, College Park is a member of the iSchool Foundation and thus seeks to provide the foundation for the future of technological and informational advancements.
-It offers a MLS program with a fully online option and a hybrid option where students may choose certain events or classes to attend on campus.
-While the program is one of the more expensive on this list, the University’s nationally acclaim and the MLS program’s success rates merit the expense.
-The program’s success is likely attributed to its focus on real-world experience and the fostering of personalized career goals.
-To generate these outcomes, the program offers the option of a thesis track where students develop and explore a subject of their own interest, or a field study track where students go out into the world and test a hypothesis of their own making.
+It offers an MLS program with a fully online option and a hybrid option where students may choose specific events or classes to attend on campus.
+While the program is one of the more expensive on this list, the University's nationally acclaim and the MLS program's success rates merit the expense.
+The program's success is likely attributed to its focus on real-world experience and the fostering of personalized career goals.
+To generate these outcomes, the program offers the option of a thesis track where students develop and explore a subject of their own interest or a field study track where students go out into the world and test a hypothesis of their own making.

 13. Wayne State University